plurid/joiner/packages/joiner/README.md

                                         and update the cross-dependencies

 Instead of `packageName` the signifier `all` can be used to run the command on all the registered packages.

+Instead of `packageName` a zero-based index can be passed, `%<number>`, given the position of the package in the packages list.

+If `joiner` is configured with only one package, instead of `packageName` the keyword `self` can be used.

 To `run` a `command...` with flags, the divider `--` must be used, e.g. `joiner run all -- yarn add -D <some-development-dependency>`.